ryan-hk-koo/know_thy_art_part_2/README.md

 - Utilized a combination of above four tools and Naver CLOVA Voice API to develop the 'Speech to Art to Speech' service
   - **Google Web Speech**: Selected for speech-to-text conversion due to its high accuracy in transcribing spoken words and its capability to filter out background noise
   - **DeepL**: Selected for translating between Korean and English due to its contextual understanding and high-quality translations powered by deep learning models
   - **Stable Diffusion XL**: Selected for text-to-image generation.
-Being open-source, we were able to train it with our dataset, achieving better results specifically for impressionism and surrealism styles
+Being open-source, we were able to train it with our dataset, achieving much better results specifically for impressionism and surrealism styles
   - **mPLUG-Owl**: Selected for image & prompt-to-text generation due to its high degree of accuracy.
 It ranks the highest among the multi-modal LLMs we considered, as evidenced by this [leaderboard](https://opencompass.org.cn/leaderboard-multimodal)
     - The other multi-modal LLMs considered were MiniGPT-4 and InstructBLIP